MDAQMD Governing Board

 - (6) At the time of the appointment of a member of the city council of a newly incorporated city to the Mojave Desert district board, as specified in paragraph (4), or upon making an agreement to appoint a member from an area included in the Mojave Desert district pursuant to paragraph (5), the Mojave Desert district board may revise the remaining membership of the Mojave Desert district board, as previously constituted, by adding or removing one or more members of the board of supervisors of a county having territory in the district, adding or removing one or more members of the city councils of previously incorporated cities within the district, or both.

-A: The Board meets on the fourth Monday of each month at 10:00 a.m. in the Board Chambers at the MDAQMD offices in Victorville, CA. Closed sessions are typically held at the end of the meeting.
-Occasionally meetings are canceled and a Cancelation Notice will be posted on the website.
+A: The Board meets on the fourth Monday of each month at 10:00 a.m. in the Board Chambers at the MDAQMD offices in Victorville, CA. Closed sessions are typically held at the beginning of the meeting.
+Occasionally meetings are canceled and a Cancellation Notice will be posted on the website.

 A: At each meeting there is a section to receive public comment and the public is very much a part of the meeting process.
 Public workshops held weeks prior to the adoption of various rules and regulations give you the opportunity to learn about proposed rules and/or policies.
 Written reports on rules or policies are available prior to the Board Meetings and anyone can testify on any item pending before the Board.

 Q: Where can I obtain information on upcoming meetings?

 A: The agenda and other meeting materials are typically available one week prior to the meeting and are posted here and at the District offices.
 If you would like to obtain copies of agenda documents or additional information on a particular agenda item, contact The Executive Office at (760) 245-1661 ext.
 6244.

 Q: How do I testify at meetings or submit public comment?